 Welcome to the Chair in Chemical Technology and Catalysis!

-The group's research areas range from preparation, testing to in-depth characterization of catalysts.
-Applications embrace exhaust gas catalysis, fine chemistry using innovative solvents and the use of renewable resources.
-Rational design using especially in situ characterization and high-output testing will be combined.
-Our exhaust gas catalysis activities are part of the exhaust gas centre Karlsruhe.
+The group’s research areas range from preparation, testing to in-depth characterization of catalysts and electrocatalysts.
+Applications embrace emission control, chemical energy storage, power-to-X processes, the use of renewable resources, selective oxidation reactions, and fine chemistry using innovative solvents.
+Rational design using especially in situ & operando characterization and high-output testing are be combined.
+Our activities for clean air are part of the emission control centre Karlsruhe.

 TrackAct